opencobra/MATLAB.devTools/README.md

 The first time, the original repository will be downloaded (cloned), and you will be asked to specify a folder in which this copy will be downloaded to.
 The folder will be named `fork-gitRepoName`.

 Please note that **only files that are in the `fork-gitRepoName` folder** will be considered for contribution.
-Any changes made to a downloaded official `git` repository will be ignored by the system.
+Any changes made to a downloaded official `git` repository will be ignored by the system.

 Once you submit your contribution (menu item 3), you will be presented with a link that leads you directly to the pull request (PR).
 You may then fill out the form and submit the PR.